+The term ‘dub’ is now used widely and indiscriminately by producers of dance and ambient music.
 More particularly, as the British post-punk producer Adrian Sherwood has commented, ‘everything from hiphop to techno and every other form of music right now has stolen ideas off dub, or incorporated those ideas’.

+While there is obvious hyperbole here, the point is nevertheless an important one.
+The influence of dub permeates much contemporary electronica, dance, and urban music.
 Indeed, there is an increasingly wide range of contemporary music that is explicitly and conspicuously indebted to dub, from the dance-oriented rock of a band like Death in Vegas to the indigenous Moroccan music of Aisha Kandisha’s Jarring Effects, and from the relatively recent work of Primal Scream back to the punk and post-punk music of bands such as The Clash, PIL, Terrorists, Killing Joke, Bad Brains, and even the Welsh-speaking Anhrefn, some of whose album BWRW CWRW (1989) was mixed by the British dub pioneer the Mad Professor.

 The term ‘dub’ evolved out of earlier terminology used in the recording industry in the United States.

 This is significant because we will see that the genre has remained fundamentally related to recording technology.
 Traditionally known as ‘black wax’, ‘soft wax’, ‘slate’ or ‘reference disc’—and in the manufacturing sector as an ‘acetate’—the dub plate was a metal plate with a fine coating of vinyl.